Pull code from a private Git repository

-To grant Platform.sh access to your private Git repository, you need to add the project public SSH key to the deploy keys of your Git repository.
+To grant access to a private Git repository, add the project’s public SSH key to your Git repository’s deploy keys.

-More information about this is available on GitHub.
+See more information about machine users on GitHub.